-- Chasteberry (Vitex) – Chasteberry is the most often recommended herb in Europe, for relieving symptoms of PMS, menstrual cramps, breast tenderness, breast pain, and even Poly Cystic Ovarian Syndrome (PCOS).
+- Vitex (aka Chaste Berry) – Chasteberry is the most often recommended herb in Europe, for relieving symptoms of PMS, menstrual cramps, breast tenderness, breast pain, and even Poly Cystic Ovarian Syndrome (PCOS).
 Can be taken in tincture form, tea form, as well as capsules.
-Don’t take chasteberry if you take hormone replacement medications and oral contraceptives.
+Don't take chasteberry if you take hormone replacement medications and oral contraceptives.

 - Cramp Bark – Appropriately named, cramp bark is known to contain yiopudial, a chemical that is supposed to provide cramp relief.
 It has been used as a sedative for the uterus as well as for PMS and menstrual cramping, it is also very effective for post-postpartum spasms and pain, and can even help prevent postpartum hemorrhaging.

 - Dandelion leaf – During the pre-stages of your period, water weight and bloating can be a problem for most women, dandelion leaf is a natural diuretic and was used by native Americans relieving menstrual cramps.
 Though rare, some who are allergic to ragweed can have an allergic reaction to dandelion.

-- Ginger – Used for centuries in Traditional Chinese Medicine, one clinical study showed ginger as capable of relieving menstrual cramps as ibuprofen.
-This tasty root has many anti-inflammatory and warming properties, I rarely leave ginger out of my Aunt Flo’s tea, it’s just too awesome!
+- Ginger root – Used for centuries in Traditional Chinese Medicine, one clinical study showed ginger as capable of relieving menstrual cramps as ibuprofen.
+This tasty root has many anti-inflammatory and warming properties, I rarely leave ginger out of my Aunt Flo's tea, it's just too awesome!

-- Nettle – A well-known uterine tonic, nettle is rich in Vitamins A, C, D, and K, as well as calcium, potassium, iron, and sulfur.
+- Nettle leaf – A well-known uterine tonic, nettle is rich in Vitamins A, C, D, and K, as well as calcium, potassium, iron, and sulfur.
 This vitamin rich herb is great at helping to diminish uterine pain.

 - Passionflower – A natural pain reliever and mild sedative, passionflower works well to relieve muscle and uterine spasms, relieve stress and depression, and calm nerves.
 I also use this in my good night sleep tea and tincture.